Best 4K Streaming Media Devices of 2022

 The much-awaited updated player has a few notable new features, including a redesigned Siri remote with a clickpad rather than the love-it-or-hate-it touchpad.
 (It is still touch-enabled for directional swipes, though.)
 We tested the 32GB version, but a 64GB model is also available.

 The revamped Google Chromecast is now called Chromecast with Google TV.
 (Google will also be renaming its Android TV platform as Google TV in the near future.)
 The player is a 4K model that supports the HDR10, HDR10+, and Dolby Vision HDR formats.
-The new model comes with a voice remote with a dedicated button for Google Assistant, the company’s voice-powered digital assistant; earlier versions lacked a remote control, so you had to use a smartphone or tablet to control the player.
+The new model comes with a voice remote that has a dedicated button for Google Assistant, the company’s voice-powered digital assistant.
+Earlier versions lacked a remote control, so you had to use a smartphone or tablet to control the player.

-Though the pricier Nvidia Shield TV Pro model, covered below, seems more like a game console that does streaming, the Shield TV's unusual cylindrical shape gives it a more streaming-focused appearance.
-It includes the same fast processor and AI upscaling capability, plus support for Dolby Vision HDR, and Dolby Atmos and DTS:X 3D sound.
-Both systems’ smarts are based on the Android TV platform; there’s built-in support for the voice-powered Google Assistant, and they will work with Amazon Alexa devices.
+Though the pricier Nvidia Shield TV Pro model, covered above, seems more like a game console that does streaming, the Shield TV’s unusual cylindrical shape gives it a more streaming-focused appearance.
+It includes the same fast processor and AI upscaling capability, plus support for Dolby Vision HDR and Dolby Atmos and DTS:X 3D sound.
+Both systems’ smarts are based on the Android TV platform.
+There’s built-in support for the voice-powered Google Assistant, and they will work with Amazon Alexa devices.
 The Shield has a remote-finder button on the unit, a feature available only via the Shield TV app with the Pro model.